 Renters and tenants need to be aware of their obligations when renting.
 They also should take safeguards to protect their interests.

-The expert lawyers at Parke Lawyers have prepared this guide to assist in navigating and understanding these issues and how to address them.
+The expert property lawyers at Parke Lawyers have prepared this guide to assist in navigating and understanding these issues and how to address them.

 Do a thorough condition report